3rd ESA Security Conference

 Day 2: 15 April 2025

-At present, space-based capabilities, such as GNSS, satcom, and EO, are already making significant contributions to prevention, mitigation, and response operations related to civil security, disaster management, and natural or man-made crisis events.
-The panel will note, however, that space systems are mostly developed with an emphasis on data acquisition or commercial use.
-This session shall reflect on the unfolding urgencies that call for further effort to develop a more performant and integrated space segment, embedded with innovative ground systems to allow Europe to more effectively mitigate and respond to crises, including security-related risks.
+At present, space-based capabilities, such as GNSS, Satcom, and Earth Observation, provide significant contributions to prevention, mitigation, and response operations related to civil security, disaster management, and natural or man-made crisis events.
+But as the complexity and frequency of crises increase, so too does the urgency to develop a more integrated, responsive, and high-performing space infrastructure.
+This session will examine the case for a more performant and integrated space system pairing advanced space assets with digitised, interoperable ground systems – to enhance the continent’s ability to anticipate, manage, and respond to heightened security-related risks

 Thematic Speaker